maker0101/Coinbase_Clone/Questions.md

 - Would you just change the ids to make them unique or change the data structure as awhole?
 - Would you recommend to calculate everything from a single source of truth (e.g. transactions collection), even if it makes some of the code more complicated? (e.g. I would need to recalculate the current Bitcoin coin balance each time from transactions instead getting it directly from 'yourCoins' collection)

-## Why can't I move 'REQUEST_OPTIONS' inside 'useGetCoinPriceHistory' without producing an infinite loop?

-1. // Why can't I just move 'REQUEST_OPTIONS' inside 'useGetCoinPriceHistory' without producing an infinite loop?
-It's just a constant. your suggested workaround with putting it inside a function is awesome, but I would like to understand what's going on here.

-## Can I avoid "reinitializing" state?

-Situation:

-- When I initialize a state where I fetch the data from an external source, the state is initialized empty
-- Then I need to listen with useEffect on state changes and setState with the fetched data.
-- This adds a little bit of extra code.

-Question:

-- Is there a simple way to avoid this extra "reinitialization" step?
-- E.g. Telling a state to wait for initialization until data is fetched?

-Examples:
-./hooks/useSelectAsset.js#L43
-./hooks/useSearch.js#L20

 ## Memory leak error (again)

 Situation: